German police search for motive in attack on private football party

 He stabbed at several people with a "knife-like object," police said.

-The assailant, originally from Afghanistan, seriously injured a 50-year-old woman and a 75-year-old man.
+The assailant, an Afghan national, seriously injured a 50-year-old woman and a 75-year-old man.
 A 56-year-old man was slightly injured.

 After the police arrived, the perpetrator is said to have attacked the officers.
 The police responded with gunfire and the man later died at hospital.

-Before the attack at the football party, police said the assailant killed a 23-year-old man in an apartment block not far away.
-Police did not give further details about the victim.
+Before the stabbings at the football party, police said the assailant killed a 23-year-old man in an apartment block not far away.
+The man, also an Afghan national, died of his injuries in hospital that evening.
+The relationship between the perpetrator and the victim was not revealed by police.

 It is important to "shed further light" on the man's motive, said public prosecutor Frank Baumgarten on Sunday.
 He said there would be extensive questioning of witnesses and people who knew the assailant.